sy-bbbb/sy-bbbb.github.io/_projects/SpringerVR23.md

 ---
 layout: page
 title: Effects of coordinate system and position of AR notification while walking (Springer VR ’23)
-# description: Hybrid user interfaces that use smartphones as supplementary displays to enhance reading in AR
 img: assets/img/springer23_condition.jpg
 importance: 3
 category: research